traegerton-ai/human-ai-dialog-analysis/observations/2026_01_30_Implicit_Paralinguistic_Modulation_in_Text_Basd_AI_Interaction.md

 ## Analyse
 Repeated interaction analyses reveal a consistent modulation effect in AI response behavior that cannot be attributed to semantic content or explicit user intention.
 Instead, response mode selection is influenced by structural and symbolic characteristics of the input text.

+---

-This phenomenon is referred to as Implicit Paralinguistic Modulation (IPM).
+**This phenomenon is referred to as Implicit Paralinguistic Modulation (IPM).**

+---

 ## Observation:
-Across multiple dialog instances, it was observed that purely text-based submissions—even when containing explicit ethical, moral, and intentional clarifications—frequently triggered a didactic or corrective response mode.
+Across multiple dialog instances, it was observed that purely text-based submissions—even when containing explicit ethical, moral, and intentional clarifications—frequently triggered a didactic or corrective response mode.This
 This occurred independent of content polarity or argumentative structure and could not be mitigated by further textual clarification.

 ## Experimental Variation: